Roxanne Dryden-Edwards, MD

 Schizoaffective disorder facts

-- Schizoaffective disorder is a condition that includes psychotic symptoms (delusions and hallucinations) and mood problems.
+- Schizoaffective disorder is a chronic condition that is characterized by both psychotic symptoms (delusions and hallucinations) and mood problems.

 - There are two kinds of schizoaffective disorder: bipolar and depressive.

 - There is no known single specific cause for schizoaffective disorder.

 - Schizoaffective disorder symptoms and signs include those of schizophrenia in addition to a manic episode or a major depressive episode.

 What is schizoaffective disorder?

-Schizoaffective disorder is an illness that is characterized by persistent psychotic symptoms, like hallucinations or delusions, occurring together with mood problems of depressive, manic, or mixed episodes.
-The term schizoaffective was first used in 1933 by Jacob Kasanin and has been included in every edition of the mental-health diagnostic manual, called the Diagnostic and Statistical Manual of Mental Disorders (DSM), since 1952.
-Statistics on how common this disorder is range from 0.2% in the general United States population up to as much as 9% of psychiatrically hospitalized people.
+Schizoaffective disorder is a mental illness that involves persistent psychotic symptoms, like hallucinations or delusions, occurring together with mood problems of depressive, manic, or mixed episodes.
+The term schizoaffective was first used in 1933 by Jacob Kasanin and has been included in every edition of the mental health diagnostic manual, called the Diagnostic and Statistical Manual of Mental Disorders (DSM), since 1952.
+Statistics on how often this condition occurs range from 0.32% in the general United States population up to as much as 9% of psychiatrically hospitalized people.
 Schizoaffective disorder is thought to occur at least as often as schizophrenia and less often than bipolar disorder.

 Get tips on therapy and treatment.